 Building a startup is a day-to-day firefighting job, so founders need to be more deliberate about carving some time out throughout the week.
 For me, I learned that I could reserve a half-day per week to sit down and quietly examine the current situation, our team, and the direction of our company.
 This is Friday mornings for me, but any day could work for you.

 This might seem as if I am merely procrastinating, but there is such a thing as productive procrastination.
 It's called critical thinking.
 Clear your mind, clear your schedule, and clear your to-do list for the day to focus on the long-term vision.

-On Fridays, I do nothing.
+On Friday mornings, I do nothing.
 I sit there, think, and scribble down rough ideas or take a long walk.
-But for this to really work, for this to give you the time and space to think deeply, you need to be free of "attention grabbers."
+But for this to really work, for this to give me the time and space to think deeply, I need to be free of "attention grabbers."

-Hyperinbox keeps attention grabbers away from my view, out of sight, so they're out of mind: I’m ready to dive deep.
 Last Friday, I spent time thinking about our brand.
-How might we design our core message and how should we tell our story?
+How might we design our core message, and how should we tell our story?
 I am excited to share what I shaped with our team next week.

 If you are interested in Hyperinbox, sign up for our waitlist here.
 We're currently looking for private beta testers.